TOEFL Vocabulary Practice

 Tips for Creating Wordlists

 For creating word lists test-takers must cultivate the habit of reading.
 They have to record new or unfamiliar words in a notebook which they come across while reading.
 Test-takers can exploit this situation to check their comprehending ability.
 Before consulting a dictionary, try to guess how a particular word is used in a particular context.
 Record your guesses and compare them with the meanings given in the dictionary.
 While making word lists, test-takers should record words used in the academic setting.
 Apart from their reading, they can also rely upon their class lectures and pick some words and sentence structures from them.
 Those test-takers, who don't have patience to read, have to gather 4-5 books that are exclusively dedicated for the college level vocabulary.
-Choose those words which frequently appear in those books that you have gathered for creating word lists for TOEFL vocabulary practice.
+Choose those words which frequently appear in those books that you have gathered for creating word lists.

 Links for Wordlists